-A powerful advantage of self-supervised pre-training is the ability to provide a measure of semantic similarity between any two images.
-Given the symmetries and noise inherent to the dataset, a notion of similarity is difficult to construct in pixel-space, as noise levels and image rotations drastically change individual pixel values while leaving the semantic information in the image unchanged.
-Rather than operating in the pixel-space, the representations we distill from each image in the dataset retain the overall information such as the size and relative orientation of the galaxies, the number of sources, the clustering, and the color, while removing the noise and symmetries described by the data augmentations \citep[for a visualization of how galaxy properties are organized in the representation space of a self-supervised model, see][]{Hayat_2021}.
-While we find that the representations contain information highly relevant to lens identification, it is important to note that the self-supervised pre-training is task agnostic and {\textit{not a single lens label has been used during training}} -- we can utilize the similarity search to uncover additional rare objects of any type, not only strong gravitational lenses.
+A powerful advantage of self-supervised pretraining is the ability to provide a measure of semantic similarity between any two images.
+Given the symmetries and noise inherent to the dataset, a notion of similarity is difficult to construct in pixel space, as noise levels and image rotations drastically change the individual pixel values while leaving the semantic information in the image unchanged.
+Rather than operating in the pixel space, the representations we distill from each image in the dataset retain the overall information, such as the size and relative orientation of the galaxies, the number of sources, the clustering, and the color, while removing the noise and symmetries described by the data augmentations \citep[for a visualization of how galaxy properties are organized in the representation space of a self-supervised model, see][]{Hayat_2021}.
+While we find that the representations contain information highly relevant to lens identification, it is important to note that the self-supervised pretraining is task agnostic, and {\textit{not a single lens label has been used during training}}.
+We can utilize the similarity search to uncover additional rare objects of any type, not only strong gravitational lenses.

-The contrastive loss in self-supervised pre-training encourages semantically similar images to have similar representations, so we can easily define a similarity metric in representation space (which is a lower dimensionality than the input images).
+The contrastive loss in self-supervised pretraining encourages semantically similar images to have similar representations, so we can easily define a similarity metric in representation space (which is a lower dimensionality than the input images).
 We choose to measure similarity between any two images $\bf{x_i}$ and $\bf{x_j}$ by the cosine similarity (normalized scalar product) of their representation vectors $\bf{z_i}$ and $\bf{z_j}$: